Errata and

 vertical solid line and the dashed circle should be deleted. |

-24, in the first sentence following, “such as” delete “the” and modify
+| 24, in the first sentence following, “such as” delete “the” and modify

-the string starting with “amphibious” and ending with “other.” |
+the string starting with “amphibious” and ending with “other.” | amphibious vehicles such as the Expeditionary Fighting Vehicle,

 high-speed |

-104, Figure
+| 104, Figure

 caption, “The pie chart shows the approximately constant composition of

-The caption should read, “The pie chart shows the approximately constant
+oceanic water.” | The caption should read, “The pie chart shows the approximately constant

 composition of ions in oceanic water.” |

-107, Today, the largest container-shipping carrier in the world is M/V
+| 107, Today, the largest container-shipping carrier in the world is M/V

-Today, one of the largest container-shipping carriers in the world is the
+Maersk-Sealand. | Today, one of the largest container-shipping carriers in the world is the

 Maersk Line. |

-108, Figure caption: “The map
+| 108, Figure caption: “The map

-The map shows the approximate distribution of depths on the continental
+shows the continental margins of | The map shows the approximate distribution of depths on the continental

 margins of |

-122 Figure caption: “Map of the world’s oceans showing the approximate
+| 122 Figure caption: “Map of the world’s oceans showing the approximate

-locations of the average positions of warm and cold currents. |
+locations of the average positions of warm and cold currents. | Change to: “Map of the world’s

 oceans showing the approximate locations of the average positions of warm and